Closed form perturbative relativistic modifications to wave-packet dynamics in the quantum harmonic oscillator: Abstract

 \section{Abstract}

-We analyze relativistic corrections to the wave-packet dynamics of the quantum harmonic oscillator within a perturbative framework.
-General expressions are derived for the leading-order relativistic contributions to the wave-packet parameters such as the average position, width and the uncertainty relations.
-For Gaussian wave packets, these corrections admit closed-form analytic expressions at order $1/c^{2}$.
-When applied to electron wave packets, the results indicate that relativistic effects become non-negligible in the keV scale harmonic confinement energies -- the uncertainty relationship deviation reaches 0.1\% to 1\% for an electron wave-packet moving at 15\% speed of light and confined within 1-10 keV energy range which might be experimentally verifiable.
+We derive closed form expressions of weak relativistic corrections to the wave-packet dynamics of the quantum harmonic oscillator within a perturbative framework.
+General expressions are derived for the leading-order relativistic contributions to wave-packet parameters, such as the time-dependent widths, variances, and uncertainty relations.
+Specific calculations are performed for unsqueezed, minimum-uncertainty Gaussian wave packets, valid up to leading order in ($1/c^{2}$).
+When applied to electron wave packets, the results indicate that relativistic effects become non-negligible for keV-scale harmonic confinement energies: the deviations in variances reach $0.15\% - 1.5\%$ for an electron wave packet confined within the $1-10 \mathrm{keV}$ energy range.
+We also show that the standard saturation of the uncertainty relation remains unaffected by the leading-order relativistic effect.